 Yes!

-With an unlimited design service, such as ManyPixels, you can access a whole team of graphic designers for a flat monthly fee.
-You can make unlimited requests and revisions and communicate with designers easily through our custom app.
+With an unlimited design service, such as ManyPixels, you can access a whole team of graphic designers as well as dedicated project managers.
+You can make unlimited requests and revisions, all for a flat monthly rate

 Our project managers are also there to oversee the design process and ensure that designers consistently deliver their 100%.
 We also have a rigorous quality control process in place.
 This ensures you get high-quality work that usually requires very little design feedback.